DevKica/better-nstaff-ui/README.md

 ### 🎞️ Hosted on heroku, netlify and mongoDB cloud.
 PWA available.
 [See the deployed version here.](https://nstaff.netlify.app/)
 #### There may be a delay of 5-10 seconds as the website goes into sleep mode after a certain period of inactivity and requires a restart - these are the charms of free hosting
+Currently the default active user property has been changed from false to true due to poor performance of nodemailer on free hosting.

 ### ✨ Tech stack :